 Professional AssociationsProfessional Associations: ACM | ACM Distinguished Speaker | ACM SIGARCH | ACM SIGMICRO | IEEE | IEEE Computer Society

-Jaime H. Moreno is Distinguished Researcher, Senior Manager, Data Centric High Performance Computing, Data Centric Systems department, at IBM Research.
-His department addresses challenges and innovations in applications, hardware and systems co-design for Data Centric Systems, with emphasys on the next-generation IBM supercomputers represented by the CORAL systems and their follow-ons.
+Jaime H. Moreno is Distinguished Researcher, Hybrid Cloud Infrastructure department, at IBM Research.
+This department addresses challenges and innovations in hardware and systems co-design for Cloud systems infrastructure, with emphasys on security, isolation and performance issues.

 He joined the IBM Research Division in 1992, where he has performed research on a variety of microprocessor architecture and performance analysis topics, including high-end server microprocessors, game processors, low-power embedded processors and digital signal processors, efforts addressing the full range of IBM processors and systems.